 Filter non-critical documents from indexing to reduce false positives.

 Use remote indexing for large document sets.

 Create separate collections for each set of documents over 1,000,000 files, with all files in their unencapsulated, uncompressed state

 Set up separate IDM profiles if indexing more than 1,000,000 documents.
 You can change the index max size per IDM profile to index more than 1,000,000 documents.
 However, it is usually less resource-intensive to set up separate profiles.

 Use multiple IDM rules in parallel to establish and tune match thresholds.

 Ensure that you have appropriate hardware resources if indexing many files.
 You need an additional 2GB of RAM per 1,000,000 files on each detection server.

 Data and Document Profiles in the Cloud Best Practices:

-Best Practices for these Profiles in the cloud are the same as on-premise detection servers except that with Cloud Detectors all two-tier indexes have to be perfect (at least for the first profile uploaded to a new Detector).
-This also includes Active Directory indexes, which are stored as an EDM Profile.
+Best Practices for these Profiles in the cloud are the same as on-premises detection servers.
+With Cloud Detectors, however, all two-tier indexes must be perfect, at least for the first profile that is uploaded to a new Detector.
+This caution also includes Active Directory indexes, which are stored as an EDM Profile.